sujaylokesh/CodeSearchNet/README.md

 hc = [hT , maxpool(H), meanpool(H)]

-  a   new   pooling   option,’concat’, which will perform the operation de-scribed above using the max and mean pool func-tions  already  implemented  by  Github.
-Most  ofthe repository operates on the assumption that theuser has correctly set the encoder hyperparameterssuch that there is no dimension overflow when cre-
+  a   new   pooling   option, ’concat’, which will perform the operation described above using the max and mean pool functions  already  implemented  by  Github.
+Most  of the repository operates on the assumption that the user has correctly set the encoder hyperparameters such that there are no dimension overflow when creating the embeddings

 we did this by ... (concat pooling explantion)